IkramUdDoula/hashbase/README.md

 - 🚀 **Netlify Widget** - Monitor latest deploys from all your projects
 - 🤖 **AI Chat Widget** - Chat with OpenAI (GPT-4) or Claude AI assistants with web search
 - 💻 **GitHub Widget** - View recent commits from your GitHub repositories
+- 📰 **News Widget** - Latest news headlines with country and topic filtering
 - 🔍 **Web Search Integration** - Enable real-time web search for AI responses using Tavily AI
 - ⚙️ **In-App Configuration** - Configure API secrets directly in the app (no .env file needed!)
 - 🎛️ **Widget Management** - Enable/disable widgets from the settings panel with search